ebisim/ebisim/ebisim/resources/README.md

+# Resources

+## Info

+The resources in this directory are partially generated with the scripts found in the [dev directory](../../dev/) and optimised for simple and efficient import.
+The dev directory contains the data and scripts in a more human friendly form.

-# Credit for the resource Data
+## Credit for the resource Data

 Some of the data used within the ebisim package has been provided by 3rd parties.

-## Binding Energies
+### Binding Energies

 The tables for the binding energies and the electron configuration of ions in different charge states have been created with the help of the flexible-atomic-code